Lou Mathews

-Lou Mathews is an American writer, novelist, journalist, playwright and short story writer based in Los Angeles.
-He was born in Glendale, California, earned his B.A. degree from the University of California at Santa Cruz in 1973, and his M.F.A. from Vermont College in 1987.
+Lou Mathews is an American writer based in Los Angeles.
+He was born in Glendale, California, earned his B.A. degree from the University of California, Santa Cruz in 1973, and his M.F.A. from Vermont College in 1987.
 His novel, L.A.
 Breakdown (1999), was noted by the Los Angeles Times as a "Best Book" of 1999.
 L.A.
 Breakdown is a novel describing the street racing scene in Los Angeles circa 1967.
 His novel Shaky Town was published in 2021.
 His novel Hollywoodski was published in 2025.

 Fiction

 His short stories have been published in and appeared in anthologies such as The Pushcart Prize XV, The Pushcart Prize Anthology, The Best of the Pushcart Prize, L.A.
 Shorts, Love Stories for the Rest of Us and The Gotham Writers' Workshop Fiction.

 Nonfiction and Journalism

 His nonfiction has appeared in the Los Angeles Times, The L.A.
 Reader, L.A.
 Weekly, Mother Jones, Tin House and L.A.
 Style.
 For eight years at L.A.
 Style, Mathews was a contributing editor and also a restaurant reviewer.
 He currently teaches fiction writing and literature at the UCLA Extension Writer's Program, where he was named "Teacher of the Year" in 2002.